openedx/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/create_problem.rst

 There are also some attributes of problems that are not immediately visible.
 You can set these attributes in Studio.

-* **Randomization.** For some problems, you can specify whether a problem will use randomly generated numbers that vary from learner to learner.
+* **Randomization.** In certain types of problems, you can include a Python script to randomize the values that are presented to learners.
+You use this setting to define when values are randomized.

 * **Weight.** Different problems in a particular problem set can be given different weights.